Over a year ago, life gave us a chance to make some major memories.

 There are some neat restaurants serving authentic Mexican foods and the aroma was alluring.
 Unfortunately, we were too stuffed from our lunch and could not take one more bite or else we would have happily gorged all the yummy food.

-Do not miss the Church of San Felipe de Neri, build in 1793 which according to Wikipedia is one of the oldest surviving buildings in the city proven to date to the Spanish colonial period.
+Do not miss the Church of San Felipe de Neri, built in 1793 which according to Wikipedia is one of the oldest surviving buildings in the city proven to date to the Spanish colonial period.

 The church is listed on the New Mexico State Register of Cultural Properties and the National Register of Historic Places and has remained in continuous use for over 200 years.